-- (1) Spouses and dependent children of regular part-time employees who have one or more years of continuous service within either system working a minimum of fifty percent (50%) time shall receive a pro rata discount based on the employee's percentage of employment. - (2) Part-time employees with temporary service immediately preceding regular service shall receive credit for such service if they are eligible for leave accrual adjustments. - b.
-Spouses of employees having 10 or more years of continuous full-time service within the Tennessee Board of Regents system immediately preceding retirement or death are eligible for the fee discount for 5 years from the date of death or retirement of the employee whichever shall occur first. - (1) Dependent children of employees having 10 or more years of continuous full-time service within the Tennessee Board of Regents system immediately preceding retirement or death that are age 26 and under are eligible for the fee discount. - c.
-Spouses of employees having less than 10 years of full-time continuous service within the Tennessee Board of Regents system immediately preceding retirement or death are eligible for the fee discount for two years from the date of death or retirement of the employee, whichever shall occur first. - (1) Dependent children of employees having less than 10 years of full-time continuous service immediately preceding retirement or death are eligible for the fee discount for 2 years from the date of death or retirement of the employee, whichever comes first. - (2) The fee discount is only available for dependent children age 26 and under. - (3) However, in accordance with T.C.A. § 8-50-115, dependents under age 24 at the end of the two-year period become eligible for a 25% discount if the parent: - (a) Died while employed full-time; (effective May 31, 1997) or - (b) Was killed on the job or in the line of duty while a full-time employee - (i) Example 1: A dependent is 24 years of age when an employee with less than 10 years of service retires/dies.
+- fifty percent (50%) time shall receive a pro rata discount based on the employee's percentage of employment. - b.
+Part-time employees with temporary service immediately preceding regular service shall receive credit for such service if they are eligible for leave accrual adjustments. - B. Spouses of employees having 10 or more years of continuous full-time service within the Tennessee Board of Regents system immediately preceding retirement or death are eligible for the fee discount for 5 years from the date of death or retirement of the employee whichever shall occur first. - a.
+Dependent children of employees having 10 or more years of continuous full-time service within the Tennessee Board of Regents system immediately preceding retirement or death that are age 26 and under are eligible for the fee discount. - C. Spouses of employees having less than 10 years of full-time continuous service within the Tennessee Board of Regents system immediately preceding retirement or death are eligible for the fee discount for two years from the date of death or retirement of the employee, whichever shall occur first. - a.
+Dependent children of employees having less than 10 years of full-time continuous service immediately preceding retirement or death are eligible for the fee discount for 2 years from the date of death or retirement of the employee, whichever comes first. - b.
+The fee discount is only available for dependent children age 26 and under. - c.
+However, in accordance with T.C.A. § 8-50-115, dependents under age 24 at the end of the two-year period become eligible for a 25% discount if the parent: - i.
+Died while employed full-time; (effective May 31, 1997) or - ii.
+Was killed on the job or in the line of duty while a full-time employee - 1.
+Example 1: A dependent is 24 years of age when an employee with less than 10 years of service retires/dies.
 The dependent is eligible for the 50% discount for 2 years or through age 26, whichever comes first.
-Since the dependent is 26 at the end of 2 years, no additional benefit is available under T.C.A.§ 8-50-115.
+Since the dependent is 26 at the end of 2 years, no additional benefit is available under T.C.A.§ 8-50-115. - 2.
+Example 2: A dependent is 18 years old when an employee dies with less than 10 years of service.
+The dependent is eligible for a 50% discount for 2 years.
+Since the dependent is 20 when the two-year period expires, the dependent is then eligible for a 25% discount through age 23. - D. Spouses of employees who had 10 or more years of continuous regular part-time service immediately preceding retirement or death are eligible for the fee discount on a pro rata basis for 2 years from the date of death or retirement of the employee. - a.
+Dependent children of such employees are eligible for the fee discount for 2 years from the date of death or retirement of the employee. - b.
+The pro rata discount will be based on the employee's percentage of employment at the time of retirement or death.